Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: The set of models

-Hereafter we consider an extra noise term in our original model.
-In doing so, we obtain a nonlinear Langevin equation --- in the Stratonovich description --- with space-dependent drift and diffusion coefficients, and driven by a Gaussian white noise, reading
+Hereafter we consider a noise term in our original family of systems.
+In doing so, we obtain a nonlinear Langevin equation with space-dependent drift and diffusion coefficients and driven by the Gaussian white noise (in the Stratonovich description), or

-The parameter values ranges and relation between $D(x)$ and $G(x)$ are as before.
+The parameter ranges and relation between $D(x)$ and $G(x)$ are as before.
 The white noise force, $L(t)$, is such that \cite{risken}